node-red/cookbook.nodered.org/http/simple-get-request.md

 {: .flow}
 {% endraw %}

 To find content in a web page, the Chrome browser’s ‘Inspect Element’ can be a useful tool.
 Using the browser, right click on a page element to see the tags, ids and classes applied to an element as shown.

-In this example we extract the download statistics for Node-RED from the npm page at [`https://www.npmjs.com/package/node-red`](https://www.npmjs.com/package/node-red) shown below.
-Using the inspector we can see the download statistics are conveniently located in a `<strong>` tag with the class `pretty-number`.
-The CSS selector `.pretty-number` works.
-This flow displays an array of download statistics in the debug window.
+In this example we retrieve the latest version of Node-RED from https://nodered.org.
+Using the inspector we can see the version is located in a `<span>` tag with the class `node-red-latest-version`.

+The <code class="node">HTML</code> node can be configured with the CSS selector `.node-red-latest-version` to return a message for each matching element.

 ![](/images/http/http-flow-011-example-page.png)